DAF201/2022_fall_school_garbage/Logic.md

 A relation R on a set A is reflexive if $(a, a) ∈ R$ for every element $a ∈ A$.
 In terms of quantifers, $∀a((a, a) ∈ R)$, where the universe of discourse is the set of all elements in A

-- Each element in set A is related to itself
+* Each element in set A is related to itself

-> Human word: you will find all elements x in A in form of (x,x) in this relation set
+> Human word: you will find all elements x in A in form of (x, x) in this relation set

 Example:

 {(1, 1), (1, 2), (1, 4), (2, 1), (2, 2), (3, 3), (4, 1), (4, 4)}

-(this contains all pairs of (a,a) in set {1,2,3,4})
+(this contains all pairs of (a, a) in set {1, 2, 3, 4})

 Divides relation is reflexive because a | a for every a except 0